SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Tutorials/IDP_Tutorial_DiscoveryAndProvisioning.md

 1. Click the *Edit* button.
 1. Fill in the *Credentials* settings.

-    - As this tutorial is done with a DaaS system, the default Admin user will be used.
+    - As this tutorial is done with a DaaS system, the default username and password will be used that are configured during creation of the DaaS system.
     - **Username**: `Admin`
     - **Password**: `*****`